 Measure Would Bar Administration from Using Increased Employee Contributions to Offset State’s Obligation

-The full Senate granted final legislative approval on Monday to a bill sponsored by Assembly Democrats Benjie Wimberly, Joseph Cryan and Troy Singleton that would prevent Gov. Christie and future administrations from trying to hijack the increased pension contributions made by public employees to offset the contributions owed by the state.
+A key Assembly panel on Tuesday advanced legislation sponsored by Assembly Democrats Benjie Wimberly, Joseph Cryan and Troy Singleton to prevent Gov. Christie and future administrations from trying to hijack the increased pension contributions made by public employees to offset the contributions owed by the state.

 “Hard-working, rank and file public employees have stepped up for the last three years and contributed more to help restore solvency to their retirement systems under the pension and benefit reforms that were passed in 2011,” said Wimberly (D-Bergen/Passaic).
 “It’s unacceptable for the administration to try and manipulate the books and pawn those contributions off as the state’s.”

 Specifically, the bill (A-3110) provides that beginning with the July 1, 2015 actuarial valuations of the five state-administered pension systems, any increased employee contributions resulting from the 2011 pension and benefits reform law will be credited as additional contributions to those retirement systems and cannot be used to reduce the normal contributions required of the state or other public employers.

 Under Gov. Christie’s proposed FY 2015 budget, the administration incorporated a revised methodology that used the increased employee contributions to offset and reduce the amount the state must pay into the pension systems by approximately $250 million.

 “In 2011 we were told the only way to save the public employee retirement systems was for everyone to roll up their sleeves and pitch in more,” said Cryan (D-Union).
 “Struggling public employees continue to meet their new obligations amidst a lingering recession.
 It’s only fair and just that the state live up to its end of the bargain too.”